 Past medical history should identify known potential causes, including diabetes, Parkinson disease, and cancer (ie, causing a paraneoplastic syndrome).
 The drug profile should be reviewed for offending prescription drugs (see Table 5: Causes of Orthostatic Hypotension), particularly antihypertensives and nitrates.
 A family history of orthostatic symptoms suggests possible familial dysautonomia.

 BP and heart rate are measured after 5 min supine and at 1 and 3 min after standing; patients unable to stand may be assessed while sitting upright.
 Hypotension without a compensatory increase in heart rate (< 10 beats/min) suggests autonomic impairment.
 Marked increase (to > 100 beats/min or by > 30 beats/min) suggests hypovolemia or, if symptoms develop without hypotension, POTS.

 The skin and mucosae are inspected for signs of dehydration and for pigment changes suggestive of Addison disease (eg, hyperpigmented areas, vitiligo).
 A rectal examination is done to detect GI bleeding.

-During the neurologic examination, GU and rectal reflexes are tested to evaluate autonomic function; assessment includes the cremasteric reflex (normally, stroking the thigh results in retraction of the testes), anal wink reflex (normally, stroking perianal skin results in contraction of the anal sphincter), and bulbocavernosus reflex (normally, squeezing the glans penis or clitoris results in contraction of the anal sphincter).
+During the neurologic examination, GU and rectal reflexes can be tested to evaluate autonomic function (see also Overview of the Autonomic Nervous System); assessment includes the cremasteric reflex (normally, stroking the thigh results in retraction of the testes), anal wink reflex (normally, stroking perianal skin results in contraction of the anal sphincter), and bulbocavernosus reflex (normally, squeezing the glans penis or clitoris results in contraction of the anal sphincter).
 Signs of peripheral neuropathy (eg, abnormalities of strength, sensation, and deep tendon reflexes) are assessed.